 Jira Server sizing guide

-The sizing and hardware recommendations on this page were originally created for Jira 6.3.
-If you need updated sizing guidance for Jira 7.0 and up, see Jira Data Center size profiles.
+The sizing and hardware recommendations on this page were originally created for Jira Server, if you need them for Jira Data Center, see Jira Data Center size profiles.

 The following table lists sizing recommendations for Jira instances based on your average use cases and hardware demands.
 The specific recommendations for your company depend on the specific growth type, intensity and use cases.
 We recommend that you collaborate with one of our Experts to receive a specific recommendation.
 If you're interested for a referral for a partner/expert, please contact us.

 In addition, if you find that you are running in the upper limits of the enterprise scale recommendations, please check out Jira Data Center documentation.
 It's specifically designed to help large organizations expand their Jira solution as their performance and sizing demands increase.

 Recommendations for sizing